Marker Logo

 marker is listed in these topic lists: Parks & Recreational AreasWar, World II.
 A significant historical date for this entry is September 1, 1939.

 Location.
 32° 35.458′ N, 83° 35.325′ W. Marker is in Warner Robins, Georgia, in Houston County.
 It is in Robins Air Force Base.
-Marker can be reached from the intersection of Heritage Boulevard and Oak Avenue (U.S. 129), on the left when traveling north.
+It can be reached from the intersection of Heritage Boulevard and Oak Avenue (U.S. 129), on the left when traveling north.
 The marker is located on the grounds of the Museum of Aviation, within Freedom Park, Robins Air Force Base, GA.
 Touch for map.
 Marker is at or near this postal address: 1942 Heritage Blvd, Warner Robins GA 31098, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Freedom Park (here, next to this marker); The Cold War (a few steps from this marker); The Korean War (within shouting distance of this marker); Desert Storm & Beyond (within shouting distance of this marker); Vietnam War (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker); Cochran Field Control Tower (within shouting distance of this marker); Boeing B-1B Lancer (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Freedom Park (here, next to this marker); The Cold War (a few steps from this marker); The Korean War (within shouting distance of this marker); Desert Storm & Beyond (within shouting distance of this marker); Vietnam War (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker); Cochran Field Control Tower (within shouting distance of this marker); Boeing B-1B Lancer (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Warner Robins.

 Also see . . .
 Museum of Aviation in Warner Robbins